 - repairing or paying for any damage that you have caused (and making sure to report bigger repairs that are needed to your landlord)

 If you don’t fulfil these responsibilities, your landlord has the right to take legal action or even evict you.

-Eviction is complicated, but to put it simply, your landlord has to have reasons and a court order before you can be evicted.
+Eviction is complicated, but to put it simply, your landlord has to have reasons and a First-tier Tribunal eviction order before you can be evicted.
 There are are a number of reasons why you can be evicted - non-payment of rent is one indisputable reason for eviction, as is damaging property or having frequent loud parties.
 However, no matter what the reason you're being evicted for, there are procedures your landlord must take.
 For example, landlords must give you a notice to leave, which must state why you are being evicted.

 If you are facing eviction or are being threatened with it, the first thing you should do is call the Shelter helpline on 0808 800 4444 (Mon to Fri 9am - 5pm) to get help and advice.
-You should also check out the Shelter website as they have a section specifically for young people with information on lots of housing issues and dilemmas.
+You should also check out the Shelter website as they have lots of information about your rights and where you can get extra support.